LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 	IdentityFile /home/liudayubob/cits5503/lab7/24188516-key-lab7.pem
 ```
 #### Key Parameters:
-1.  **`Host 24188516-vm-1`**: Defines the alias for our EC2 instance, which will be used when establishing a Fabric connection.
+1.  **`Host`**: Defines the alias for our EC2 instance, which will be used when calling the Fabric connection function.
-2.  **`Hostname`**: Specifies the public IP address (in this case, `16.170.252.129`) of our EC2 instance.
+2.  **`Hostname`**: Specifies the public IP address (in this case, `16.171.206.115`) of our EC2 instance.
-3.  **`User ubuntu`**: The default username for EC2 instances based on our Ubuntu AMI image.
+3.  **`User ubuntu`**: The default username for EC2 instances based on the Ubuntu AMI image.
-4.  **`IdentityFile`**: The path to our private key file (generated during instance creation) for password-less authentication.
+4.  **`IdentityFile`**: The path to our private key file (generated during instance creation) for authentication.
 5.  **`UserKnownHostsFile /dev/null` and `StrictHostKeyChecking no`**: These disable SSH host key checking, preventing the need for manual approval when connecting.

-This configuration allows Fabric to connect to the EC2 instance without needing to specify credentials on every connection.
+By creating a host configuration, we can use Fabric to connect to the EC2 instance without needing to specify credentials on every connection.
 ![enter image description here](http://127.0.0.1/assets/lab7-3.png)